 Generally, off-campus accommodation is less expensive than on-campus housing, but this varies from city to city.
 Transport costs and frequency may make living on campus relatively more convenient.
 Remember that there are advantages and disadvantages to both flatting and living in university accommodation, so take into consideration your financial situation and preferences when researching where you will want to live.
 Estimated housing costs often can be found on the host universities’ websites.

-While you are on exchange, you should not be enrolled in any Massey courses unless you have been approved to take a Distance course during your exchange.
-For your exchange semester, you will be charged for 60 credits of Massey tuition fees for your usual programme of study.
-Massey will also verify with StudyLink that you are enrolled full-time on exchange so that you continue to receive your usual StudyLink entitlements.
+You should not be enrolled in any Massey courses unless you have been approved to take a Distance course during your exchange.
+You will be charged for 60 credits of Massey tuition fees in your normal programme of study during your exchange semester.
+Massey will also verify with StudyLink that you are enrolled full time on exchange so you continue to receive your usual StudyLink entitlements.

 If you wish to continue to receive your entitlements to a student allowance and/or the student loan scheme while on exchange, you need to download and complete the StudyLink Overseas Study Application form in addition to your usual StudyLink online application.
-Please note that you need to wait until you have been officially accepted by your host university before completing this form.
+You need to wait until you have been officially accepted by your host university before completing this form.

 On page 1 of the Overseas Study form, question 8, please select that you are enrolled at a New Zealand tertiary education provider.
 For question 8c, tick the first box ("on a recognised overseas programme").
 Please send your entire completed form (hard copy) and any supporting documentation to the Student Mobility Coordinator at Massey University, who will complete pages 4 and 5 and forward the form to StudyLink on your behalf.
 Please note that the International Relations Office staff are the only Massey staff authorised to complete this section of the form.

 StudyLink recommends that you designate a parent or other close relative/friend as an agent while you are overseas.
 If any problems arise with StudyLink, your agent will be able to act on your behalf while you are away.
 If you wish to appoint an agent with StudyLink, complete the relevant section at the end of the Overseas Study Application Form.
-You should also complete the Massey University Agent Authorisation form to allow Massey staff members to release information to your appointed agent.
-Agent Authorisation Form (80 KB) Send your completed Agent Authorisation Form to Enrolments (PN 610) at Massey University or hand it in at Massey Contact.
+You should also complete the Massey University Agent Authorisation Form to allow Massey staff members to release information to your appointed agent.
+Send your completed Agent Authorisation Form to Enrolments (PN 610) at Massey University or hand it in at Massey Contact.

-If you have any questions regarding the Overseas Application form or StudyLink, please contact Massey's StudyLink liaison.
+Contact Massey's StudyLink liaison if you have any questions regarding the Overseas Application form or StudyLink.